-The Company has a Human Resources Committee (the UK HRC) which during the year was responsible for the application of the compensation principles, practices and processes within all of RBC's operations on the UK mainland, except in relation to RBC Global Asset Management Ltd and BlueBay Asset Management Ltd (which are managed separately and publish separate Pillar 3 reports).
+The Company has a Human Resources Committee (the UK HRC) which during the year was responsible for the application of the compensation principles, practices and processes within all of RBC's operations on the UK mainland, except in relation to RBC Global Asset Management Ltd (which is managed separately and is published as a separate Pillar 3 report).
 The UK HRC reviews and approves the compensation policies which support the business objectives determined by the Board and/or senior management and take into appropriate account sound risk management practices, including long and short-term risk.